depaulats/Mitogenomes/phylogenomics.md

 rm -rv genes/
 ```

-## Reconstructing a phylogenetic tree
+## Reconstructing a phylogenetic tree using the Maximum Likelihood method

 If you dont have the [RAxML-NG](https://github.com/amkozlov/raxml-ng/) sofware installed, install it using Conda on its own enviroment.